sukhada14/ECE228_Project_SP22/README.md

 Step 5: Test the models on 20% test data

 ## How to run the code
 Download the git repository.
 Install requirements given by requirements.txt.
 Open both notebooks in a jupyter notebook and click on run all cells to reproduce the results.
+They might not be the exact same as this repo due to the randomness of some algorithms, e.g. gradient descent, random initialization in ML algos etc.